Community Patients' Agencies

 Apps would be a great first step, but would not have the depth necessary when your financial and physical well-being are on the line.

-However, consider if someone like Billy Beane were looking at the facilities, treatments and health care professionals (HCP) in your community to figure out what the patients didn't understand and the HCP did their best to hide.
+However, consider if someone like Billy Beane were using a system like Planatir to look at the facilities, treatments and health care professionals (HCP) in your community to figure out what the patients didn't understand and the HCP did their best to hide.

 Consider if he were combing through the medical records of the patients in your community and then calling certain patients to get information not in the record, for instance to check to see if your adolescent daughter with an eating disorder actually was improved as the record created by the physician who treated her says she was - even though he has not improved the condition of a single such patient in fifteen years.